Donandrade/genotyping_pipeline/README.md

 Useful for incremental runs or combining datasets

-The file must be organized by chromosome/region
+The previous pileups file must be **split by chromosome or by region**, depending on how the current pipeline is being run.

 ### Configuring the Array and `PER_TASK`